 I graduated summa cum laude and Phi Beta Kappa from the University of Pennsylvania, where I was a Benjamin Franklin Scholar.
-These days, I live in Brookline MA, with my husband, sons, Havanese pup, and many World War II books.
+These days, I live in Brookline MA with my husband, sons, Havanese, and many books.

 A diligent, intellectually curious, compassionate journalist telling stories that don’t often get—but need to be—told.